Reltroner/reltroner-studio/content/philosophies/why-immigrants-choose-asthortera.md

    Inclusive healthcare, universal education, clean environments, and career mobility for all sentient species.

 2. **Ethical Energy Governance**\
-   Powered by the **Energy Codex Year 974**, Asthortera prohibits exploitative systems and prioritizes conscious technology.
+   Powered by the **Energy Codex Year 949 BAC**, Asthortera prohibits exploitative systems and prioritizes conscious technology.

 3. **True Meritocracy**\
    Citizenship, careers, and advancement based on contribution—not origin or wealth.
 No feudalism, no class oppression.